 Talking ’bout bargains: Long-distance buses are getting really popular in Germany – and in Europe in general.
 Flixbus sort of revolutionized travelling by bus by selling dirt cheap tickets between destinations all over Europe.

 Just like taking the train, bus companies have certain contingents that sell out.
 So here, too, you should book as soon as possible to get the best prices.

 Flixbus has an excellent website where you can check all the routes and book tickets.

 In general, public transport in German larger cities is very good, in smaller ones it can be a bit frustrating.
-However, even in the most remote village, there will always be some sort of bus, maybe just going by the hour.
+However, even in the most remote village, there will always be some sort of bus.

 Mind you that in some cities – like e. g.
 Berlin – you have to validate your ticket.

 There are no barriers at stations, you just get on the train.

 But don’t let this fool you, there are unexpected ticket controls.
 Obviously, you’ll have to pay a fine if they catch you without a valid ticket.